Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

 5.52 pmMr BENNETTOpposes

-Acknowledged the bill's noble intentions but argued creating a two-tier system is not the answer.
-Expressed concerns about governance, accountability, and putting decision-making risk onto community groups.
+Acknowledged the bill's intent to overcome employment barriers but concluded that creating a two-tier system is not the answer, citing concerns about governance, accountability, and the risk of compromising child safety standards.

 Creating a two-tier system is not the answer.
 The creation of a families justice group is not the answer.
 Putting this amount of risk into decision-making is not sustainable and comes with much risk.2020-05-19View Hansard